Lazalatin/space-engineers-dedicated-ubuntu-docker-server/README.md

 # space-engineers-dedicated-ubuntu-docker-server
-This project aims to provide an ubuntu docker image in order to host a fully functional dedicated Space Engineers® Server
+This project aims to provide an ubuntu docker image in order to host a fully functional dedicated Space Engineers® Server under Linux OSes

 ### Credits
 Many parts of this project were compared with and adapted from https://github.com/bregell/docker_space_engineers_server